-The IATTC's Antigua Convention, which entered into force in 2010, is consistent with these instruments and principles.
-Article VII (f) establishes that one of the functions of the IATTC is to "adopt, as necessary, conservation and management measures and recommendations for species belonging to the same ecosystem and that are affected by fishing for, or dependent on or associated with, the fish stocks covered by this Convention, with a view to maintaining or restoring populations of such species above levels at which their reproduction may become seriously threatened".
-Prior to that, the 1999 Agreement on the International Dolphin Conservation Program (AIDCP) introduced ecosystem considerations into the management of the tuna fisheries in the EPO.
 Consequently, for over twenty years the IATTC has been aware of ecosystem issues pertaining to tuna fishing activities, and has moved towards EAFM in many of its management decisions (e.g., SAC-10 INF-B; Juan-Jorda et al. 2018).
-Within the framework of the IATTC's inaugural 5-year Strategic Science Plan (SSP) implemented in 2019, the IATTC staff has conducted novel and innovative ecological research aimed at obtaining the data and developing the tools required to implement EAFM in the tuna fisheries of the EPO.
-Current and planned ecosystem-related activities by the staff is summarized in the SSP (IATTC-93-06a) and the Staff Activities and Research report (e.g., SAC-15 INF-E).
+Within the framework of the IATTC's 5-year Strategic Science Plan (SSP), first implemented in 2019, the IATTC staff conducts novel and innovative ecological research aimed at obtaining the data and developing the tools required to implement EAFM in the tuna fisheries of the EPO.
+Current and planned ecosystem-related activities by the staff is summarized in the SSP (IATTC-93-06a, SAC-16-07) and the Staff Activities and Research report (e.g., SAC-16 INF-E).

 Assessing the ecological sustainability of EPO tuna fisheries is a significant challenge, given the wide range of species with differing life histories with which tuna fisheries interact.
 While relatively good information is available for catches of tunas and tuna-like species throughout the Convention area, this is not the case for most non-target (i.e., "bycatch") species, especially those that are less frequently encountered, discarded at sea or have low economic value (see section 2 and IATTC Special Report 25).
-Furthermore, environmental processes that operate on a variety of temporal and spatial scales (e.g., El Niño-Southern Oscillation, Pacific Decadal Oscillation, ocean warming, anoxia and acidification) can influence the abundance and horizontal and vertical distributions of species to differing degrees, which in turn affects their potential to interact with tuna fisheries.
+Furthermore, environmental processes that operate on a variety of temporal and spatial scales (e.g., El Niño-Southern Oscillation, Pacific Decadal Oscillation, ocean warming, anoxia and acidification) can influence the abundance and horizontal and vertical distributions of species to differing degrees, which in turn affects their potential to interact with tuna fisheries (e.g., SAC-15 INF-L, SAC-16 INF-T).
 At its 101st meeting, the IATTC adopted its first Resolution on climate change (C-23-10).
-As a result, a proposed workplan towards climate resilient fisheries will be presented at the 15th meeting of the Scientific Advisory Committee (SAC) to facilitate a better understanding of climate change and to prepare for potential predicted impacts on fisheries, target species, non-target species, and the broader EPO ecosystem (SAC-15-12).
+As a result, a proposed workplan towards climate resilient fisheries was presented at the 15th meeting of the Scientific Advisory Committee (SAC) to facilitate a better understanding of climate change and to prepare for potential predicted impacts on fisheries, target species, non-target species, and the broader EPO ecosystem (SAC-15-12).
+In 2024, during the 102nd meeting of the IATTC, the climate change Resolution was amended (C-24-10), and the 1st Workshop on Climate Change (WSCC-01) was held virtually in February 2025.
+Updated background information and staff's recommendations on the goal, scope and the framework of the proposed Climate Change workplan can be found in SAC-16 INF-P.